jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 concatenation in order to find a suitable script order.

 Early in the project *Require.js* was chosen for this task.
-Javascript as a language doesn't have an import statement, Require adds importing from inside the language itself by providing the asynchronous `require` function.
-Calls to `require` AJAX in and execute the imported source, passing any exported items to the given callback.
+Javascript as a language doesn't have an import statement so Require adds one from inside the language itself as the asynchronous `require` function.
+Calls to `require` AJAX in
+and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each dependency individually over AJAX is intended only for debugging because making so